 Additionally, most of these devices are small and complex assemblies, making them increasingly challenging to manufacture and inspect before final delivery.

-3D metrology technology can help medical device manufacturers verify that tolerances, specifications, and regulatory requirements are being met.
-Using metrology during the manufacturing of medical devices ultimately helps reduce costs, waste, and production delays.
+3D metrology technology allows medical device manufacturers to verify that tolerances, specifications, and regulatory requirements are being met.
+Using metrology during the manufacturing of medical devices ultimately reduces costs, waste, and production delays.

 Metrology in Pharmaceutical

 Similar to the medical industry, pharmaceutical manufacturers and production companies are also bound to strict regulations, specifications, and high production standards due to their direct potential impacts on human life.